git-town/git-town/CONTRIBUTING.md

 - source code and test files must pass the linters
 - See [here](./documentation/development/testing.md) for how to run the tests

-In the Go-based Cucumber setup, a [GitManager](test/git_manager.go) manages all Git operations.
-It provides a standardized [GitEnvironment](test/git_environment.go) for each scenario: a developer [GitRepository](test/git_repository.go) with the `main` branch set as the main branch, and having a remote `origin` repo.

-The standardized GitEnvironment for scenarios looks like this:
+In the Go-based Cucumber setup, a [GitManager](test/git_manager.go) manages the setup of the Git repositories for testing Git Town.
+For each scenario, GitManager provides a standardized [GitEnvironment](test/git_environment.go) that looks like this:

 - The "developer" GitRepository contains the local workspace repo.
 This is where the feature specs run.